yungSoftware/roblox-2016-source-code/README.md

 ## ⚠️ Current Issues
 - The Roblox in-game Video Recorder is being awful
 - When importing some models or opening places all parts are colored as gray
-   - This is due to the source doesn't have Color3uint8 support
+   - This is due to the source doesn't have Color3uint8 support, however we'll add it ASAP.
-   - Not happens with everything but it happens commonly.